raghavp96/slackBot/README.md

 This was achieved by simple string searching in JS and is very much hard coded to look for keywords like "from", "to", "on", "for", to understand origin, destination, date, and passenger info, respectively.
-(Still facing some issues regarding making the actual POST request to the API)
+(The actual POST request to the API returns 'undefined' for some reason, I am unsure of why.)

 # Functions